Image Optimization for SEO: Compress, Convert, Speed Up

 Should I lazy load all images on my page?

-No. Never lazy load your hero image or any image visible above the fold on initial load.
-These should use loading="eager" and fetchpriority="high" for fastest possible rendering.
-Only lazy load images that appear below the fold โ those the user must scroll to see.
+No. Never lazy load your hero or any image visible above the fold on first paint β those should use loading="eager" and fetchpriority="high" so they render as fast as possible.
+Lazy loading is only for images below the fold that the user has to scroll to reach.
+Lazy loading the LCP image is a common mistake that makes LCP slower, not faster.

 How do I find which images are slowing down my site?

-Run a free audit on SlapMyWeb โ our performance agent identifies every oversized image, measures your actual LCP element, flags missing lazy loading, and reports images without alt text.
-You'll get a prioritized list of exactly which images to fix first for maximum speed improvement.
+Run a free SlapMyWeb audit.
+The performance check identifies your actual LCP element, flags oversized and wrong-format images, detects missing lazy loading, and reports images without alt text β then hands you a prioritized list of exactly which images to fix first for the biggest speed gain.